Can You Sell Your House with an IRS Lien on It

 Yes—But Not Without the IRS Getting Involved

-If the IRS has filed a Notice of Federal Tax Lien against you, it becomes a public claim on your property—including your home.
+If the IRS lien filed against you, it becomes a public claim on your property—including your home.
 This doesn’t mean you can’t sell it, but it does mean the IRS has a legal right to collect proceeds from the sale before you get paid.

 The good news?
 There are ways to negotiate with the IRS so you can move forward with the sale—without losing everything.